 Performance as research at the Sydney Conservatorium of Music emphasises the values of creativity, originality and intellectual integrity.
 Members of the Sydney Conservatorium performance faculty maintain highly active and international profiles in their specialty areas.
-Our research covers a wide range of performance, recording, performance practise and analysis of eras from early music to jazz and all genres of contemporary music from Australia and abroad; pedagogical methods and teaching repertoire; historical development and repertoire; and style and technique as well as technological understanding and development of instruments and performers’ physical and intellectual involvement.
+Our research covers a wide range of performance, recording, performance practice and analysis of eras from early music to jazz and all genres of contemporary music from Australia and abroad; pedagogical methods and teaching repertoire; historical development and repertoire; and style and technique as well as technological understanding and development of instruments and performers’ physical and intellectual involvement.

 The Sydney Conservatorium offers excellent support for performance students, including state-of-the-art performance venues with cutting-edge technology and research laboratories.
 We encourage performance students undertaking research at the doctoral, masters or undergraduate level to explore traditional as well as innovative avenues of study that inspire them.

 At the postgraduate level, students can undertake a PhD in Musicology or a Master of Music (Musicology).
 Students work in a wide range of areas from early music and performance practise to 19th and 20th-century art music, as well as studies in Australian music history and contemporary popular music.
 Our musicology staff conducts research in areas ranging from medieval chant, to the latest works of Stockhausen and other contemporary composers, to analysis of current popular music genres.
 Their diverse interests include ethnomusicology studies, compositional process, musical analysis, sketch studies, manuscript studies and performance practise.
 Their research is published in books and journals, and they also present their work in musicological conferences and seminars both nationally and internationally.